Gitxaała

-Stories recording this encounter tell of the acquisition of the hereditary name Heel by the Gispwudwada (Blackfish or Killerwhale clan) House (extended matrilineal family) of Ts'ibasaa, from an English ship's captain.
+Stories recording this encounter tell of the acquisition of the hereditary name Heel by the Gispwudwada House (extended matrilineal family) of Ts'ibasaa, from an English ship's captain.

-In the more recent period, one holder of the name Heel also assumed rights over the Gispwudwada chief name Seeks, which represents another Gitxaała Gispwudwada (Blackfish Clan) house group.
+In the more recent period, one holder of the name Heel also assumed rights over the Gispwudwada chief name Seeks, which represents another Gitxaała Gispwudwada house group.

 One holder of the title Ts'ibasaa was Joshua Ts'ibasaa, who died in 1936.
 The anthropologist Viola Garfield has published a detailed description of his mortuary potlatch.

-Garfield also describes the House of Ts'ibasaa's genealogical merging with another Gispwudwada (Blackfish or Killerwhale clan) house group, the house of Nisweexs (Ts’ibasaa’s nephew) in the Ginadoiks tribe of Ts’msyens at Lax Kw'alaams (Port Simpson), B.C.
+Garfield also describes the House of Ts'ibasaa's genealogical merging with another Gispwudwada house group, the house of Nisweexs in the Ginadoiks tribe of Ts’msyen at Lax Kw'alaams (Port Simpson), B.C.

 A large amount of information on the hereditary names, territories, and oral traditions of the Gitxaała people was collected in 1916 by William Beynon, a Ts’msyen chief and translator in the employ of the ethnologist Marius Barbeau.